al1jair/ShoppingListConsoleApp/README.md

 The ShoppingListApp is a straightforward, easy to use console application designed to manage your grocery shopping list efficiently.
-Built with C# and leveraging Entity Framework Core for data management, this application offers a simple yet effective way to keep track of your shopping needs using a SQLite database for storage.
+Built with C# and utilizing Entity Framework Core for data management, this application offers a simple yet effective way to keep track of your shopping needs using a SQLite database for storage.

 Features include: